GuillaumeFavrot/Django-React-Postgres/README.md

 Django's administration interface is accessible on the following address : 127.0.0.1:8000/admin/

-In order to access it you first need to create a new superuser with the following command :
+![#0c4b33]In order to access it you first need to create a new superuser with the following command :

 ```
 python manage.py createsuperuser